Manchester City willing to offer Borussia Dortmund's Erling Haaland a similar contract to Kevin De Bruyne - Paper Talk

 Man City have held more talks over a move for Borussia Dortmund's Erling Haaland, with the club willing to pay the striker the same basic wage as Kevin De Bruyne, along with lucrative add-ons.

-Manchester United have placed a £40 million price-tag on unsettled England keeper Dean Henderson.
+Manchester United have placed a £40m price-tag on unsettled England keeper Dean Henderson.

-Manchester United will pay some of Dean Henderson's £120k-a-week wages if he leaves Old Trafford on loan next season at reignite his career.
+Manchester United will pay some of Dean Henderson's £120k-a-week wages if he leaves Old Trafford on loan next season to reignite his career.

 Liverpool are targeting Calvin Ramsay with the Aberdeen right-back wanted as cover for Trent Alexander-Arnold.